-The "all talk, little action" discourse establishes narrow definitions of success, and points to the setting of ambitious climate targets, so a country or industry can declare its leadership in the fight against climate change while taking little actual action.
+The "all talk, little action" discourse establishes narrow definitions of success, and points to the setting of ambitious climate targets, so a country or industry can declare its leadership in the fight against climate change while taking little actual action (Lamb et al., 2020).
 This discourse can also highlight recent advances towards unambitious climate targets, thus downplaying the need for more stringent or new types of additional action (Gillard, 2016).
-While setting ambitious long-term targets is an important first step towards effective climate action, and can satisfy public demands for climate policy, these targets are not guaranteed to translate into actual climate action unless they are paired with concrete instruments and strong policies (Bache et al., 2015).
+While setting ambitious long-term targets is an important first step towards effective climate action, and can satisfy public demands for climate policy, these targets are not guaranteed to translate into actual climate action unless they are paired with concrete instruments and strong policies (Bache et al., 2015; Lamb et al., 2020).